 The file is shared with our clients in real time so they can quickly see how things are going.

-As you can see, an Ecommerce link building campaign is not rocket science but it takes a lot of monotonous, repetitive work that needs to be done over and over again.
+As you can see, a link acquisition campaign is not rocket science but it takes a lot of monotonous, repetitive work that needs to be done over and over again.

 In link building we call these “link building assets” or “content assets”.
 Essentially, these are pages of content that attract backlinks for different reasons.
 This happens as a result of content marketing – us promoting the heck out of your piece!